-BSHE 545 (2) Population Dynamics
+BSHE 545 (2) Introduction to Population Dynamics

 This course provides an interdisciplinary perspective on fundamental population processes and contemporary population issues.
 The focus is on theory and measurement of fertility, mortality, and migration.
-Examples from resource poor settings are emphasized.
-Other topics covered include population composition, age structures, population and development, and population and reproductive health policy.
+Other topics covered are population composition, age structure, population and development, and population policy Other topics covered include population composition, age structures, population and development, and population and reproductive health policy.